snowfrogdev/100-days-of-code/log.md

 ## Day 11: May 2, Thursday

 **Today's Progress**: Worked on solving an optimisation problem for [@DashBarkHuss](https://twitter.com/DashBarkHuss/status/1123733614108336128) and the ['Robbery Optimisation'](https://www.codingame.com/training/easy/robbery-optimisation) puzzle on codingame.com.
+Refreshed my understanding of the Hill Climbing algorithm.

 **Thoughts** Both problems were a bit harder to solve than I initally thought.
 Sometimes you need to take a step back and really think things through.
 Watching me do a lot of thinking out loud and very little coding probably didn't make for the most interesting live coding session on Twitch.